Resolving business debt. At first, it might seem to imply “a business not paying what it owes.”

 Regardless of the circumstances that brought about distress or the nature of the distress itself, core business value remains.
 With so many thousands of businesses being liquidated, all of that underlying business value is being needlessly destroyed on a massive scale, along with all of the jobs and economic activity associated with it.

 This destruction is the legacy of a failed bankruptcy system and of the irrational means of liquidating business assets that stems from it.
 It represents a deep and hidden tragedy in our economy.
 But it doesn’t have to.

-Business debt elimination is both the process and result of a far more rational means of liquidating business assets that preserves the core operational value of a business in distress or default while preserving the jobs and continuity of operations.
+Business debt resolution is both the process and result of a far more rational means of liquidating business assets that preserves the core operational value of a business in distress or default while retaining the jobs and continuity of operations.

 It does not mean “not paying what the business owes when it can afford to pay,” it means “preserving the underlying value of a business when it cannot afford to pay.”

 Reorganization Creates a Win-Win for all Parties

-So, what is business debt elimination?
-In short, its an alternate means of liquidating business assets at the point of failure.
+So, what is business debt resolution?
+In short, it’s an alternate means of liquidating business assets at the point of failure.
 Instead of liquidating assets at auction (and thereby destroying the core value of the business), assets can be liquidated into a purchasing entity, thus preserving passing through concern value.